I love teams. Who doesn’t?

 What could go wrong?

-But to put effective teams in place – in both large and small companies, new and well-established, this is what I have discovered.
+To put effective teams in place – in both large and small companies, new and well-established, this is what I have discovered.
 Having teams because we think we must doesn’t always work.
-Creating teams before a company is ready to support them can be a recipe for disaster; and in fact, can be worse than if they hadn’t been created at all.
+Creating teams before a company (specifically, an entrepreneurial business owner) is ready to support them can be a recipe for disaster; and in fact, can be worse than if they hadn’t been created at all.

-Teams work best when at least one or more of the following are in place:
+Teams work best when as much of the following are in place:

 - The team members have clearly defined roles or skills specifically designated for that team.
 Team members are included for their individual expertise or skills.
 But they also have training and support on necessary team skills like communication, problem solving and conflict resolution.

 - Teams are allowed to make decisions based on the team objective.
 The team fully understands the scope and boundaries in their decision making.
-Similarly, leadership trusts the team to make good decisions and givies timely feedback when they are off track.
+Similarly, leadership trusts the team to make good decisions and is able to provide timely feedback when they are off track.

 - The environment supports all opportunities for learning – both in failure and success.
 Considered equally meaningful, failure and success are used as data to continue the growth of the team and the organization.

-And that’s why I advocate entrepreneurs put significant effort into that first strategic leadership hire.
-Getting this relationship correct will create a foundation to grow the company successfully until there are enough elements to build a team based environment.
+Instead, I advocate entrepreneurs put significant effort into that first strategic leadership hire.
+Getting this relationship correct will create a foundation to grow the company successfully until there are enough elements to build a team-based environment.